The 14th season of The Amazing Race

 Hillbilly couple.
 They were unsurprisingly ill-suited to run the race, as, other than a single shining moment during Cheese Hill, they were generally slow at everything.
 They ended up eliminated in 10th when Linda wandered down the wrong side of the mountain at the hang gliding Roadblock, putting them far enough behind that they were never able to catch up (and receive the penalty they were sure to have gotten for her failing to complete the task correctly).
 Despite this, they were invited back to be the emergency alternate for Unfinished Business.

 Preston McCamy & Jennifer Hopka

-Bickering young dating couple, with Jennifer being an aspiring Playmate.
+Young dating couple.
 Their constant bickering and Jennifer's inability to move at anything resembling a quick pace put them at the back of the pack.
 Though they would arrive at the Pit Stop location in 10th place, Jennifer's slowness caused them to get passed up by Christie & Jodi in the footrace to the Pit Stop, and they were eliminated in 11th.

-Face Plant/Prat Fall: Their part of the opening credits shows them doing this on Cheese Hill, most likely a play on them being the first team out.
+- Face Plant/The Pratfall: Their part of the opening credits shows them doing this on Cheese Hill, most likely a play on them being the first team out.

 Jennifer: I have no idea, it's written in...
 Thailand.
 What is their language?